mmalzahrani/CSQ_Monitor/README.md

 # Your help:
 In fact I am trying to make this script run through WIFI signal, if you can help me I really appreciate you.

+Note: This script tested on ubuntu 16.4 LTS